I3A-NavSys/utrafman_sim/docs/install.md

    - Generate a flight plan for each UAV with a random route of 500 meters.
    - Send the generated flight plans to the UAVs.

-This will set up your simulation environment with UAVs and their flight plans.
+This will set up your simulation environment with 10 UAVs following their respective flight plans.
+In Gazebo left panel, you can check select one of them and configure the camera to follow it.

 ![UAVs](./img/tutorials/simple-simulation-2.png 'Gazebo Viewer.
 Ten UAVs flying in the world. :size=800px')

 ![UAVs](./img/tutorials/simple-simulation-3.png 'Gazebo Viewer.
 Ten UAVs flying in the world. :size=800px')

-Each time a random route is generated for a UAV, the script will display it in a 3D figure, showing both the flight path and the buildings in the world.
-This visualization can help you understand the path that each UAV will follow in the simulation.
+Each time a random route is generated for a UAV, the script will display it in a 3D visualization, depicting both the flight path and the buildings within the virtual environment.
+This visualization can aid in comprehending the trajectory that each UAV will follow during the simulation.

 ![Routes generated](./img/tutorials/simple-simulation-random-routes.png 'Random routes generated :size=800px')

-Once the simulation has completed, you will have access to a `SimulationProcesser` object in the MATLAB workspace, referenced by the variable name `SP`.
-This object allows you to retrieve and analyze simulation data.
-For instance, if you want to visualize the telemetry data of a specific flight plan, you can execute the following command in MATLAB:
+Once the simulation has completed, you will have access to a `SimulationProcessor` object in the MATLAB workspace, referenced by the variable name `SP`.
+This object enables you to retrieve and analyze simulation data.
+For example, if you wish to visualize the telemetry data of a specific flight plan, you can execute the following command in MATLAB:

 ```matlab
 SP.telemetryViewer(fp_id);
 ```
-Where `fp_id` is the identifier of the flight plan you wish to analyze.
-This command will enable you to view and analyze telemetry data for that specific flight plan.
+Where `fp_id` is the identifier of the flight plan you want to analyze.
+This command will enable you to view and analyze telemetry data for the specified flight plan.

 ![Telemetry Viewer](./img/tutorials/simple-simulation-telemetry-viewer.png 'MATLAB Telemetry Viewer :size=800px')